-OHFA will review Exception Requests as outlined in the most recently-approved Multifamily Underwriting Guidelines, most recently-approved Design and Architectural Standards, and those outlined specifically in these Guidelines.
+OHFA will review Exception Requests as outlined in the LIHTC Rental Underwriting Guidelines, Design and Architectural Standards, and those outlined specifically in these Guidelines.
 Applicants must submit Programmatic Exception Requests with the Pre-Application as outlined in the Program Calendar.
 Underwriting and Design Exception Requests are submitted with the Proposal Application.
 Each individual Exception Request must be submitted on its own Exception Request Form, which will be made available with other application materials in accordance with the Program Calendar.